 The Get Rung Puzzle Mats are available in 40″ x 40″ x 1″ dimensions.
 That provides lots of thickness while also allowing them to be lightweight.
 The three colors available are fully black, full red, and full blue.
 Conversely, you can do combinations of them all if you want to and order different colors.
 In terms of material, what you get is a shock-absorbing and durable EVA foam core, with a waterproof, non-toxic latex-free surface.
 The mats have an outer texture that helps them achieve the highest safety rankings.
 Very easy to clean and extremely durable.

 Let’s move on to some different options than puzzle mats.
-If you have the option of choosing rollout mats then you absolutely have to go for it.
-Out of all the rollout mats available, for large area academies, AK Athletics offers one of the best options.
-It comes in the form of their 12’ x 12’ rollout mats that are primarily intended for wrestling.
+If you have the option of choosing a different type of mat then you absolutely have to consider the Gold meal Wrestling mats.
+It comes in the form of their 10 x 10ft mat that consists of two halves that are easy to roll up and put away, or set up in the first place.

 These mats are not just perfect on their own, but also as a cover for already worn-out puzzle mats.
-Coming in at only 1 //8 inches thick, they’re just the right size for grappling and throwing training.
-Moreover, they come in three blocks of 4’ x 12’ that makes them extremely easy to set up.
-The design features two red circles on a black background that marks a traditional wrestling area.
-The material is shock absorbent polyethylene foam that’s pretty much indestructible.
-Unlike most wrestling mats, the outside vinyl layer has a texture guaranteeing high safety standards.
-Lead, latex and BPA free, and available at exceptionally great prices.
+Force reduction technology ensures that you can safely train anything on them, from rolling to high-velocity takedowns and throws.
+Moreover, they come in blocks of 10 x 10 feet that makes them extremely easy to set up.
+The design features a white circle in the middle, marking a traditional wrestling area, while the background is black.
+Unlike most wrestling mats, the outside vinyl layer has a texture guaranteeing high safety standards, all the while being smooth enough so that it doesn’t gather dust.
+Lead, latex, and BPA free.

 Speaking of versatility, the colors include black, yellow, green, gray, maroon, navy, blue, purple, and red.
 Sizes available range between 4’ x 6’ x 1 5/8”, 5’ x 9’ x 1 5/8” and 5’ x 10’ x 1 1/4 “.
 That means you can use them in a commercial gym of any size.
 These BJJ mats are extremely easy for transport, setup, and storage.
 Moreover, they come with special amt tape that covers all the cracks, helping you achieve a perfect surface.
 Still, they have texture to the outside ensuring no slippage even when wet.
 The mats are also waterproof, odor-resistant, and extremely shock-absorbent.